Maintaining the coat

 It is often said; the condition of the skin and coat can be a reflection of an animal’s health.

 Brushing is especially important during the spring and autumn moults.
-Your dog’s skin is covered with a surface film that plays an important role in the maintenance of the cutaneous ecosystem but, contrary to popular belief, an animal, especially if he lives in an urban environment, can be washed regularly if a shampoo specifically for dogs is used (the pH of a dog’s skin is different from that of humans) and his possible particular skin problems
+Your dog’s skin is covered with a surface film that plays an important role in the maintenance of the cutaneous ecosystem but, contrary to popular belief, an animal, especially if they live in an urban environment, can be washed regularly if a shampoo specifically for dogs is used (the pH of a dog’s skin is different from that of humans).

 Cleaning the eyes